zenml-io/zenml/examples/hyperparameter_tuning/README.md

 contains both the parameters for the comparison of scores and the parameters to gather step outputs.
 * `OutputParameters` - classes that inherit from this class will define the output parameters of a step.
 This class implements the `gather` method which receives a `GatherStepsParameters` object.
-The method will gather all the output values of the steps compatible to the `GatherStepsParameters` object, and return them as a collection of outputs of the concrete class inheriting from `OutputParameters`.
+The method will gather all the output values of the steps compatible with the `GatherStepsParameters` object, and return them as a collection of outputs of the concrete class inheriting from `OutputParameters`.
 For example, in the `HyperParameterTuning` pipeline, `EvaluationOutputParams` defines all the output parameters expected from an evaluation step (e.g. calc_accuracy step).
 The prefix of the evaluation steps will be passed to `CompareScoreParams`, so that, the `gather` method will return